obzenner/archy/patterns/create_design_document_pattern.md

 - Under that, create a section called DESIGN.
 Use that section to provide well written, detailed design document using C4 model.

-- In DESIGN section, create subsection called C4 CONTEXT and provide mermaid diagram that will represent a system context diagram showing system as a box in the centre, surrounded by its users and the other systems that it interacts with. **CRITICAL: Use only square brackets [] for node names, never parentheses ()**
+- In DESIGN section, create subsection called C4 CONTEXT and provide mermaid diagram that will represent a system context diagram showing system as a box in the centre, surrounded by its users and the other systems that it interacts with. **CRITICAL: Use only square brackets [] for node names, never parentheses ().
+USE ACTUAL SERVICE NAMES found in the codebase, not generic names like "Payment Service" - instead use "StripeAPI", "PayPalIntegration", etc.**

 - Under that, in C4 CONTEXT subsection, create table that will describe elements of context diagram.
 Include columns: 1.
 Name - name of element; 2.
 Type - type of element; 3.
 Description - description of element; 4.
 Responsibilities - responsibilities of element; 5.
 Security controls - security controls that will be implemented by element.

 - Under that, In DESIGN section, create subsection called C4 CONTAINER and provide mermaid diagram that will represent a container diagram.
 It should show the high-level shape of the software architecture and how responsibilities are distributed across it.
-It also shows the major technology choices and how the containers communicate with one another. **CRITICAL: Use only square brackets [] for node names, never parentheses ()**
+It also shows the major technology choices and how the containers communicate with one another. **CRITICAL: Use only square brackets [] for node names, never parentheses ().
+USE SPECIFIC TECHNOLOGY NAMES from the codebase like "NextJSFrontend", "ExpressAPIServer", "PostgreSQLDatabase", "RedisCache", etc.**

 - Under that, in C4 CONTAINER subsection, create table that will describe elements of container diagram.
 Include columns: 1.
 Name - name of element; 2.
 Type - type of element; 3.
 Description - description of element; 4.
 Responsibilities - responsibilities of element; 5.
 Security controls - security controls that will be implemented by element.

 - Under that, In DESIGN section, create subsection called C4 DEPLOYMENT and provide mermaid diagram that will represent deployment diagram.
-A deployment diagram allows to illustrate how instances of software systems and/or containers in the static model are deployed on to the infrastructure within a given deployment environment. **CRITICAL: Use only square brackets [] for node names, never parentheses ()**
+A deployment diagram allows to illustrate how instances of software systems and/or containers in the static model are deployed on to the infrastructure within a given deployment environment. **CRITICAL: Use only square brackets [] for node names, never parentheses ().
+USE ACTUAL DEPLOYMENT NAMES from the codebase like "VercelPlatform", "AWSEKSCluster", "DigitalOceanDroplet", "DockerContainer", etc.**

 - Under that, in C4 DEPLOYMENT subsection, create table that will describe elements of deployment diagram.
 Include columns: 1.
 Name - name of element; 2.
 Type - type of element; 3.
 Description - description of element; 4.
 Responsibilities - responsibilities of element; 5.
 Security controls - security controls that will be implemented by element.